benreynwar/rfgnocchi/README.md

 Library of HDL signal-processing blocks for use with RFNoC.

-This project is nowhere near ready for anyone to use seriously.
+At the moment this repository is less a library of useful blocks, and more an example of how to use [pyvivado](https://github.com/benreynwar/pyvivado) to develop new modules for use with RFNoC.

-RFgnocchi uses the python package [pyvivado](https://github.com/benreynwar/pyvivado) for testing the projects.
+Since I don't have compatible hardware these modules have only been tested through simulation.

-Also since I currently don't have compatible hardware these modules will only have been tested through simulation.
+The license is MIT.

-The license is MIT except for files that I've taken from elsewhere and specify otherwise.
+But since most of the modules are tied pretty tightly to Xilinx or Ettus Research IP those licenses will be constraining.

-Some of the blocks use code from the Ettus Research repository at https://github.com/ettusresearch/fpga/tree/rfnoc-devel which you'll have to clone independently and which comes under a different license.
+Some of the blocks use code from the Ettus Research repository at https://github.com/ettusresearch/fpga/tree/rfnoc-devel which you'll have to clone independently.